 [ TUIC’s Operating System ]

 The urban innovation process at TUIC initiates with emergence of an idea in the realm of spatial practices.
-The idea flows into one of the five incubation programs (T-Lab, T-Studio, T-Thesis, T-Residency, and T-Events) and might move around the others, ending up with a series of potential outcomes with the capability of further development.
+The idea flows into one of the five incubation programs (T-Lab, T-Studio, T-Pro, T-Residency, and T-Events) and might move around the others, ending up with a series of potential outcomes with the capability of further development.
 This operating system is open to re-adjust itself according to the emerging flows of ideas.

 T-Lab provides one-to-one mentorship service, access to the extended network of experts, and offering working facilities, all for free and with the aim of supporting volunteer researchers and creatives from the very first moment of ideation to the very last moment of implementation and publication.
 The projects incubated at T-Lab can lead to minimum working prototypes, academic papers, TUIC101 publications, and exhibitions, as tangible outcomes with the potential for further development.

 T-Studio as the pedagogical program of TUIC brings up the opportunity for a limited number of academic graduates to learn the design-by-research/research-by-design process to tackle real-world urban challenges.
 T-Studio offers two types of studios.
 The first type gets organized and managed directly by senior researchers and advisors of TUIC; namely the Opportunistic Urbanism seasonal studios (2018 to present), SmartSeat Studio in collaboration with Soft Haptics & Robotics Lab at University College London (2018), and Remorph series (2017).
 The second type of the studios are the ones which are lead by senior researchers and advisors of TUIC, yet managed by guest researchers.
 As an example, TUIC hosted the 2016 Global Summer School in collaboration with the Institute for Advanced Architecture of Catalonia (IAAC), as well as FLIP workshop on Tactical Urbanism (2018).